Clinical Care McKinney, TX

 Treatment in McKinney, TX

 Postpartum depression is a serious mental health condition that can develop during pregnancy or after the birth of a baby.
-While many new mothers experience temporary emotional changes known as the “baby blues,” postpartum depression involves more severe and persistent symptoms that can affect daily functioning, emotional well-being, and bonding with a child.
-At Peniel Psychiatry, we provide evidence-based postpartum depression treatment in McKinney, TX through comprehensive psychiatric care, medication management, and telehealth psychiatry services available throughout Texas.
+Unlike the temporary baby blues, postpartum depression involves more severe and persistent symptoms that affect daily functioning and bonding with your child.
+At Peniel Psychiatry, we provide evidence-based postpartum depression treatment in McKinney, TX, through psychiatric care, medication management, and telehealth services across Texas.

 Insurance Accepted